To claim 10 points for maintenance, you will need to show that you have the required funds for the required period of time.

 UK Visas & Immigration (UKVI) have a list of financial institutions that they do not consider to be reliable and therefore cannot be used for financial evidence for Tier 4 applications.

 This list will be updated regularly so please visit the UK Visas & Immigration website for the most up to date information.
-At the time of writing the list covers institutions in Bangladesh, Cameroon, Ghana, India, Iran, Pakistan and the Philippines.
+At the time of writing the list covers institutions in Bangladesh, Cameroon, Ghana, India, Iran, Pakistan, the Philippines and Sri Lanka.

 If you are showing evidence of your maintenance in a bank account, you must show that you have held the required amount of money in your bank account for the last 28 days, without dipping below at any point.